superstreamlabs/memphis.py/README.md

 Means that messages persist on the main memory

+### Station partitions

+Memphis station is created with 1 patition by default You can change the patitions number as you wish in order to scale your stations

 ### Destroying a Station

 Destroying a station will remove all its resources (producers/consumers)